kstenerud/safe-encoding/safe85-specification.md

 | **0e** | `5`  | **1e** | `G`  | **2e** | `W`  | **3e** | `h`      | **4e** | `x`  |        |      |
 | **0f** | `6`  | **1f** | `H`  | **2f** | `X`  | **3f** | `i`      | **4f** | `y`  |        |      |

-The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same natural ordering as the data it represents.

 #### Choice of Alphabet

 In the lower 7-bit UTF-8/ASCII range, there are a total of 94 printable, non-whitespace characters.
-Since we only use 85 characters, 9 of these can be dropped.
+Since we only use 85 characters, 9 of these could be dropped.
 In safe85, the nine most problematic characters in modern text processing systems are dropped:

 | Character | SGML | STRING | URI | FILE |
 | --------- | ---- | ------ | --- | ---- |